openmrs/openmrs-module-reporting/README.md

   To install the Reporting Module download the Reporting Module .omod (above), along with its dependencies (see box above) and upload them into your system.

 ###Upgrade

   To upgrade from Reporting Module 0.3.x:

-    Check to make sure that you have all of the Required Modules installed on your system.
+  * Check to make sure that you have all of the ** Required Modules ** installed on your system.
-    Double-check to make sure that you have all of the Required Modules installed on your system.
+  * Double-check to make sure that you have all of the Required Modules installed on your system.
-    Log into OpenMRS
+  * Log into OpenMRS
-    Navigate to Admin > Manage Modules.
+  * Navigate to **Admin > Manage Modules**.
-    Click the trash icon next to Reporting 0.3.x to remove the module from your system.
+  * Click the trash icon next to Reporting 0.3.x to remove the module from your system.
-    Navigate to the newer omod on your system using the browse button and click Upload.
+  * Navigate to the newer omod on your system using the browse button and click Upload.

 ###Privileges

   In order for users to be able to run most reports, you need to put them in a group with the privileges:
    *(this is accurate as of 0.4.1.2)*
    * View Reports
    * Run Reports
    * View Patient Cohorts (technically, this is only required if you want to be able to run reports including cohorts of patients, which is basically all reports, up until 0.4.1.1)
    * Manage Scheduler

   To be able to edit and configure reports, you need:
    *(this is accurate as of 0.4.1.3)*
    * Manage Reports (this just enables you to see the menu items)
    * Manage Report Definitions
    * Manage Data Set Definitions
    * Manage Indicator Definitions
    * Manage Dimension Definitions
    * Manage Cohort Definitions
    * Manage Report Designs

    You also need to grant View privileges related to the base objects your reporting definitions use.
    For example, you need "View Programs" to create and use an "In Program" Cohort Query.

 ###Report Types
   There are many different types of reports but these can be categorized into two main types.